How Can 3D Printing be Used Within the Dental Industry?

 - Tools and medical devices – as with other areas of healthcare, a range of surgical tools and devices can be 3D printed.
 As long as a Dentist has a 3D model, they could 3D print the tool/device locally saving costs and also reducing lead-time on tools replacement

 Have you tried 3D printing yet?
-If not then there is no time to waste, why not contact us to discover how our lasers can make your plans a reality?
-SPI Lasers have a wide selection of applications, as well as 3D printing they can also ablate, drill, engrave and mark for example.
+If not, then there is no time to waste, why not contact us to discover how our lasers can make your plans for 3D printing dental products and other items a reality?
+SPI Lasers have a wide selection of applications, as well as additive manufacturing they can also ablate, drill, engrave and mark for example.

-Speak to us now, our contact details are here.
+Speak to us now on +44 (0)1489 779 696, our contact form is also available here.
 Our support staff will be able to advise on 3D printing solutions for your business.
 Call us, we are always delighted to help.
+Receive regular SPI content at this link.

 REGISTER FOR UPDATES